y-guang/CSAPP-cache-visualization/README.md

 | 1         | 0    | 1     | 12     | 32     | 31     | 27     |
 |           | 83   | 0     | —      | —      | —      | —      |

-and corresponding physical address wide, For the above table it's 11.
+and corresponding physical address wide.
+Suppose the address wide is 11 in our question.

-The complied `cache lookups.c` can illustrate information of such cache:
+The complied `cache lookups.c` can illustrate format of such cache:

 ![image-20221109151752828](./README.assets/image-20221109151752828.png)

-Also, given an physical address, it can figure out the corresponding information:
+Also, given an physical address like `0x419`, it can figure out the corresponding information:

-for given address `0x419`, we get following information.

 ![image-20221109152129094](./README.assets/image-20221109152129094.png)

-Then, we can find it is value `89` in the table.
+According to these information, we can find the value `89` in the cache table.